-Professor Gene Expression Laboratory Roger Guillemin Chair, DIRECTOR OF THE DEVELOPMENT AND STEM CELLS BIOLOGY LABORATORIES AT THE SALK INSTITUTE
+Professor of Gene Expression Laboratory, Roger Guillemin Chair, DIRECTOR OF THE DEVELOPMENT AND STEM CELLS BIOLOGY LABORATORIES AT THE SALK INSTITUTE

-Professor.
-Juan Carlos Izpisua Belmonte, PhD serves as Director of the Development and Stem Cells Biology Laboratories at the Salk Institute for Biological Studies, La Jolla, California, USA.
+Professor Juan Carlos Izpisua Belmonte, PhD serves as Director of the Development and Stem Cells Biology Laboratories at the Salk Institute for Biological Studies at La Jolla, California, USA.
 Prof. Belmonte is a Research Professor of the Spanish Research Council (CSIC) and the American Heart Association.
-He has been President of Scientific Advisiory Board at BIOBIDE,S.L since 2004 and also serves as its Member of Scientific Advisiory Board.
-Since 2004, has been the Director of the Center of Regenerative Medicine in Barcelona.
+He has been President of Scientific Advisiory Board at BIOBIDE,S.L since 2004.
+Since 2004, he has been the Director of the Center of Regenerative Medicine in Barcelona.
 He served as a Member of the Scientific Advisory Board at Genetrix SL.
-He has the responsibility of been part of the Scientific Journal Editorial Board Member er of several journals, as BMC Developmental Biology, Development, Developmental Biology, Development Genes & Evolution, Development Growth and Differentiation, International Journal of Developmental Biology and Mechanisms of Development.
+He has been a Scientific Journal Editorial Board Member several journals, as BMC Developmental Biology, Development, Developmental Biology, Development Genes & Evolution, Development Growth and Differentiation, International Journal of Developmental Biology and Mechanisms of Development.

-He went to The Salk Institute of California (San Diego) as assistant professor in 1993 and nowadays is a Professor in this research center, where he directs a laboratory and they are working with the zebra fish as research s model organism.
-During his professional life he has received several honors/awards like the National Science Foundation Creativity Award in 1999, American Heart Association Established Investigator Award in 2000 and the Medal from the Spanish College of Pharmacy in 2006.
-He holds MSc. (with Honors).
-In Pharmacology and PhD in Biochemistry and Pharmacology, with a postdoctoral fellow in the University of Marburg, Germany and another postdoctoral fellow in the European Molecular Biology Laboratories (EMBL), Germany.
+He went to The Salk Institute of California (San Diego) as an assistant professor in 1993 and nowadays is a Professor in the research center, where he directs a laboratory working with the zebra fish as a model organism.
+During his professional life he has received several honors/awards such as the National Science Foundation Creativity Award in 1999, American Heart Association Established Investigator Award in 2000 and the Medal from the Spanish College of Pharmacy in 2006.
+He holds MSc. (with Honors) in Pharmacology and PhD in Biochemistry and Pharmacology, with a postdoctoral fellow in the University of Marburg, Germany and another postdoctoral fellow in the European Molecular Biology Laboratories (EMBL), Germany.

-Izpisua Belmonte has also created new ways to alter the genes inside stem cells, potentially allowing researchers to create personalized, “corrected” cells that can be transplanted into a patient to cure inherited disease.
+Gene Alteration of Stem Cells.
+Dr. Izpisua Belmonte has also created new ways to alter the genes inside stem cells, potentially allowing researchers to create personalized, “corrected” cells that can be transplanted into a patient to cure inherited disease.
 He showed the approach works with diseases, including premature aging syndromes, blood disorders and Parkinson’s disease.
-The platforms generated by Izpisua Belmonte could be used to correct countless other mutations in stem cell lines and treat other genetic disorders.
+The platforms generated by Dr. Izpisua Belmonte could be used to correct countless other mutations in stem cell lines and treat other genetic disorders.

 aging critical publications